GearHost/Docs/docs/email-outlook.md

    ![step-8]

 8. Click Ok and click on the Test Account settings button.
 If everything is ok, then click Next to complete the setup.
-If you fail to send the test message, continue to step 7.
+If you fail to send the test message.

    ![step-7]

 Setup is now complete and email should start syncing.